amirgolp/tutorial-9-excel-parser/README.md

-# NOMAD's schema example plugin
+# NOMAD's parser example plugin

 ## Getting started

 ### Fork the project

-Go to the github project page https://github.com/nomad-coe/nomad-schema-plugin-example, hit fork (and leave a star, thanks!).
+Go to the github project page https://github.com/nomad-coe/nomad-parser-plugin-example, hit fork (and leave a star, thanks!).
 Maybe you want to rename the project while forking!

 ### Clone your fork